Deployment and Maintenance / Backup and Migration

 |---|---|

-By default, the database backup files are backed up every hour on the hour, and are retained for up to 7 days (a total of 168 files).
-The file naming convention is as follows:
+By default, the database is backed up every hour on the hour, with a maximum retention of 7 days (168 files in total).
+The file naming rule is as follows:

 | Text Only | |